YOUR HOME

 Cortona itself has a lot to offer, from great food and wine to culture and art.
 Visit one of our recommended restaurants or go to the market (on Saturday mornings) less than 200m from Palazzo Passerini and buy the ingredients to cook in the kitchen on our Italian Smeg range.
 Visit Santa Margherita at the top of the town or wander amongst the many art galleries.
 Play tennis at the amazingly located Cortona Tennis Club overlooking the Val di Chiana or walk along the avenue of trees in the Parterre to the swimming pool.

-Palazzo Passerini is ideal for small groups of 6, friends and family, to enjoy an authentic medieval Palazzo in one of the most beautiful medieval hill towns in Tuscany.
+Looking for luxury hotels in Tuscany?
+Palazzo Passerini is ideal for small groups of 6, friends and family, to enjoy an authentic medieval Palazzo in one of Tuscany’s most beautiful medieval hill towns.

 HISTORY OF PALAZZO PASSERINI